que-es-y-cuando-usar-polimorfismo-en-programacion

 What is and how to use polymorphism

-Polymorphism is the last pillar we have yet to see in object-oriented programming.
-Polymorphism is the ability for an object to behave in different ways depending on the context in which it is used.
+Polymorphism is the last pillar of object-oriented programming we have yet to see.
+Polymorphism is the ability of an object to behave in different ways depending on the context in which it is used.

-We must acknowledge that polymorphism, as a word, sounds very good.
-It’s one of those words that makes you feel smart just saying it.
-How good it sounds 🤯.
-But, in reality, it’s not as difficult as it seems at first.
+We have to admit that polymorphism, as a word, sounds great.
+It’s one of those words that makes you feel smart just by saying it.
+It sounds so good 🤯.
+But, in reality it’s not as difficult as it seems at first.

-An object of a child class of another can occupy a variable of the parent class while preserving its behavior.
+An object of a child class can occupy a variable of the parent class, but preserving its own behavior.

 Okay, that still sounds complicated.
-Let’s see it with a code example.
-Here we go with another classic of OOP: examples with fruits!
+Better to see it with a code example.
+Here we go with another OOP classic: fruit examples!

-Suppose we have a parent class Fruta, and two derived child classes Manzana and Naranja.
+Suppose we have a parent class Fruit, and two derived child classes Apple and Orange.

 class Fruta